AdiRodriguez/piano-with-alex/README.md

 # 🎹 Piano With Alex (Piano Teacher Website)

-A modern, multi-language landing page for Alexander Minulin, a professional piano teacher based in Tel Aviv.
+A modern, multi-language landing page for Alexander Minulin.
 This project was built to help new students discover the studio, view the gallery, and book lessons easily via WhatsApp.